Integrate Okta with Device Posture Provider

 - Managed: The device is under the organization's IT or security team's control and oversight, as indicated by installed management agents or software.

-After you configure your device assurance policy, you can integrate it into any authentication policies.
-See Add device assurance to an authentication policy.
+After you configure your device assurance policy, you can integrate it into any app sign-in policies.
+See Add device assurance to an app sign-in policy.

 If your global session policy configuration requires a password, the Sign-In Widget prompts users for both username and password before redirecting to the device posture IdP.

-Configure the authentication policy rule that requires device posture claims to have the highest priority.
+Configure the app sign-in policy rule that requires device posture claims to have the highest priority.
 Target-specific users by applying conditions like Group, Platform, or Network Zone.

 SAML assertion data contract